 Correct metal recycling follows a standard routine!

-This might be the destination of some scraps, after disassembling the device:
+The destination of scraps, after disassembling the device:

 Carcasses: they are crushed and separated according to their density.
 Waste can be sold to companies that use their polymers.
 Other alternatives: are incineration for power generation or being transformed into other plastic objects.

 Glasses: they can be found on cell screens and monitors.
 After selection by type, they undergo a grinding and treatment process.
 Since glass contains toxic components such as lead and arsenic, it can be sold to companies, where it will be raw material in the manufacture of other appliances.

 Batteries: since they have high toxicity, the best destination is specialized companies.
 The toxic material is stored in prepared tanks that will serve as a raw material in the manufacturing of new batteries.